Blake-Madden/i18n-check/README.md

   malformedString:     Check for malformed syntax in strings (e.g., malformed HTML tags).
   fontIssue:           Check for font issues (e.g., Windows *.RC dialogs not using MS Shell Dlg
                        or using unusual font sizes).
-  allCodeFormatting:   Check all code formatting issues (see below).
-                       These are not enabled by default.
   trailingSpaces:      Check for trailing spaces at the end of each line.
                        This is a code formatting check and is not enabled by default.
   tabs:                Check for tabs.